chynnalew/MusicOrganizer.Solution/README.md

 ## Steps To Use
-* _In your terminal navigate into ProjectName.Solution/ProjectName_
+* _In your terminal navigate into MusicOrganizer.Solution/MusicOrganizer_
 * _Run `$ dotnet build` to build the site_
 * _Run `$ dotnet run` to start the live server_
 * _Click either button to add or see the list_
-* _After clicking add item put in your inputs and hit submit to reveal the list!_
+* _After clicking add record put in your inputs and hit submit to reveal the list!_

 ## Known Bugs